bettylung/Assignment-Question-3/README.md

-This repository contains an analysis of the monthly average rainfall in Melbourne and Oxford, between 1855 and 2015.
+This repository contains an analysis of the monthly average rainfall in Melbourne and Oxford between 1855 and 2015.

 To run this analysis use the following commands: